BuildOps stock $0.88 USD

 Frequently asked questions

-Is BuildOps still a private company?
+Is BuildOps a public or private company?

 What is BuildOps's valuation?